 In addition to his own film, animation and digital media creations, he is self taught at his “trade” in visual effects and animation.
 Working variously from Dublin, Vancouver, Mumbai, London, Montreal, he has made key contributions to many feature film and event television productions.
 These productions have been nominated for or won multiple Academy, Emmy, Gemini and Leo Awards. (imdb link)

-Talbot-Kelly is the publisher and creator of five interactive, multi-lingual animated storytelling iPad apps, and five audio ebooks (Moving Tales Inc, 2010 – present).
+Talbot-Kelly is the publisher and creator of five interactive, multi-lingual animated storytelling iPad apps, and five audio ebooks (Moving Tales Inc, 2010 – 2024).

 Previously, in 1982-84, mentored by his father – a pioneer in advocating/developing dimensional digital software to be used by designers and artists – he immersed himself in proprietary dimensional drawing software, eventually collaborating with a number of prominant exhibition designers and architects in visualizing complex works.
 After receiving an “analog” Bachelor of Architecture in 1990, he continued to work as “digital hands” with exhibition designers, architects, graphic designers, and artists while experimenting with cd-rom and multimedia technology (Toronto, 1990-1995).